Scottish Association for Marine Science

 The dataset comprises 115 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, from across the North Sea area specifically at the JONSIS standard section in the northern North Sea, the standard Faroe Shetland Channel sections, across the Anton Dohrn Seamount and in the Wyville-Thomson Ridge area.
 Data collected during April and May of 2006.
 A complete list of all data parameters are described by the SeaDataNet Parameter Discovery Vocabulary (PDV) keywords assigned in this metadata record.
 The data were collected by the Fisheries Research Services Aberdeen Marine Laboratory.

-The dataset comprises 86 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, from across the North East Atlantic Ocean (limit 40W) area specifically the the Extended Ellett Line, that runs from Iceland to Rockall and on to Ardnamurchan Point in Scotland, during June of 2009.
+The dataset comprises 61 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, from across the North East Atlantic Ocean (limit 40W) area specifically the Extended Ellett Line and the Wyville Thomson Ridge, during August and September of 2007.
 A complete list of all data parameters are described by the SeaDataNet Parameter Discovery Vocabulary (PDV) keywords assigned in this metadata record.
 The data were collected by the Scottish Association for Marine Science as part of the Oceans 2025 programme.

-The dataset comprises 75 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, from across the Norwegian Sea area specifically along and across the West Spitsbergen Shelf during August and September 2005.
+The dataset comprises 65 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, from across the Inner Seas off the West Coast of Scotland and the North East Atlantic Ocean (limit 40W) areas specifically the Extended Ellett Line (a section of stations that run from Ardnamurchan Point in Scotland to Rockall and on to Iceland, ending close to the volcanic island of Surtsey).
+Data were collected during October and November of 2005.
 A complete list of all data parameters are described by the SeaDataNet Parameter Discovery Vocabulary (PDV) keywords assigned in this metadata record.
 The data were collected by the Scottish Association for Marine Science as part of the Northern Seas Programme (NSP).